netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

-# Deploy the Citrix ingress controller for Citrix ADC with admin partitions
+# Deploy the Citrix ingress controller for Netscaler with admin partitions

-Citrix ingress controller is used to automatically configure one or more Citrix ADC based on the Ingress resource configuration.
-The ingress Citrix ADC appliance (MPX or VPX) can be partitioned into logical entities called admin partitions, where each partition can be configured and used as a separate Citrix ADC appliance.
+Citrix ingress controller is used to automatically configure one or more Netscaler based on the Ingress resource configuration.
+The ingress Netscaler appliance (MPX or VPX) can be partitioned into logical entities called admin partitions, where each partition can be configured and used as a separate Netscaler appliance.
 For more information, see [Admin Partition](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html).
-Citrix ingress controller can also be deployed to configure Citrix ADC with admin partitions.
+Citrix ingress controller can also be deployed to configure Netscaler with admin partitions.

-For Citrix ADC with admin partitions, you must deploy a single instance of Citrix ingress controller for each partition.
+For Netscaler with admin partitions, you must deploy a single instance of Citrix ingress controller for each partition.
 And, the partition must be associated with a [partition user](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html#user-access-and-roles) specific to the Citrix ingress controller instance.

 **Note:**

-Citrix ADC metrics exporter supports exporting metrics from the admin partitions of Citrix ADC.
+Netscaler metrics exporter supports exporting metrics from the admin partitions of Netscaler.

 ## Prerequisites

 Ensure that:

--  Admin partitions are configured on the Citrix ADC appliance.
+-  Admin partitions are configured on the Netscaler appliance.
 For instructions see, [Configure admin partitions](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition/admin-partition-access-and-configure.html).
 -  Create a partition user specifically for the Citrix ingress controller.
-Citrix ingress controller configures the Citrix ADC using this partition user account.
-Ensure that you do not associate this partition user to other partitions in the Citrix ADC appliance.
+Citrix ingress controller configures the Netscaler using this partition user account.
+Ensure that you do not associate this partition user to other partitions in the Netscaler appliance.

 **Note:**
-    For SSL-related use cases in the admin partition, ensure that you use Citrix ADC version 12.0–56.8 and above.
+    For SSL-related use cases in the admin partition, ensure that you use Netscaler version 12.0–56.8 and above.

-**To deploy the Citrix ingress controller for Citrix ADC with admin partitions:**
+**To deploy the Citrix ingress controller for Netscaler with admin partitions:**

 1. Download the [citrix-k8s-ingress-controller.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) using the following command: